You’re entitled to know where I’m coming from in writing this book.

 I am in the business of advocating serious structural societal changes so that future children have a greater chance of normal development and good health, and mothers a better chance of health and happiness.

 I am in the business of protecting my grandchildren, and other people’s children, from that which I could not protect my children.
 (And in the last five years, three grandchildren have proved the value of the strategies I suggest!)

 I stopped feeling guilty about my own children’s problems the day I realised what caused them, recognising that this was beyond my control.
 I want other women to stop feeling undeserved guilt (a useless emotion).
 I want parents instead to start feeling angry, as I do, that western medicine and science has been arrogant enough to assume that only trivial consequences would flow from discarding the most fundamental human survival strategy, women’s milk.
 Science is now proving the necessity of breastfeeding for normal human development.
 Read the book and see why I think that.

 A consultant to international bodies such as the World Health Organization (WHO) and the United Nations Children’s Fund (UNICEF).

-Maureen is also the author of Food For Thought: A Parent’s Guide to Food Intolerance and Breastfeeding Matters: what we need to know about infant feeding, as well as journal articles and background briefing papers for the WHO and USAID.
+Maureen is also the author of influential books such as Food For Thought: A Parent’s Guide to Food Intolerance and Breastfeeding Matters: what we need to know about infant feeding, as well as journal articles and background briefing papers.
 Having three children in the 1970s, she experienced hospital practices that made breastfeeding difficult and allergy inevitable, with life-changing consequences for her children.
 She has since spent a lifetime providing advice and support to allergic families, while also working to improve health professionals’ education and training.